evmckinney9/transpile_benchy/README.md

 # transpile_benchy

+> :warning: README.md documentation is out of date :(

 The primary aim of this project is to simplify the process of testing new transpilation passes against a wide range of circuits.
 In my research studying quantum circuit optimizations, maintaining this repository deocupled from individual projects will make it much easier to evaluate and write reports.
 Creating a streamlined benchmark suite makes it easy to test the efficiency between multiple transpilation configurations.

 ![Tests](https://github.com/evmckinney9/transpile_benchy/actions/workflows/tests.yml/badge.svg?branch=main)